Executing Tests on Local Networks or Hive¶

 The genesis file is passed to the client with the appropriate configuration for the fork schedule, system contracts and pre-allocated seed account.

-The command also accepts the --fork flag which should match the fork that is currently active in the network (fork transition tests are not supported yet).
+flag which must match the fork that is currently active in the network (fork transition tests are not supported yet).

-The execute remote command requires to be pointed to an RPC endpoint of a client that is connected to the network, which can be specified by using the --rpc-endpoint flag:
+command requires to be pointed to an RPC endpoint of a client that is connected to the network, which can be specified by using the --rpc-endpoint

 The value needs to be a private key that is used to sign the transactions that deploy the contracts and fund the accounts.